intranda/goobi-plugin-administration-archive-management/docs/index_en.md

 A failed validation does not prevent the archive file from being saved or Goobi processes from being created.

-### Download the EAD file and save the data
+### Saving the data

+Unless editing is carried out in read-only mode, data is always saved automatically when you insert or delete nodes, switch to another node, export the database, create a copy of it or create links or end editing by saving and exiting.

+### Copy, Export and Download

+If you have authorisation to create new inventories, you can create a copy of the current inventory.
+This involves creating a new inventory and copying all nodes with all their metadata.
+The only exception is the ID of the nodes; new ones are created automatically.

-The two buttons for `Download as EAD file` and `Save and exit archive group` create a new EAD based on the current state of the nodes.
-With the exception of the top node, each node is represented as an independent `<c>` element.
-The top node data is written within `<archdesc>` below the `<ead>` element.
+The two buttons for `Download as EAD file` and `Viewer export` generate a new EAD based on the current status of the nodes.
+With the exception of the top node, each node is displayed as an independent `<c>` element.
+The data of the top node is written within `<archdesc>` below the `<ead>` element.
+During viewer export, the generated file is written to the hotfolder; during download, it can be saved locally.
+The file contains all metadata in the form in which it was specified in the configuration file.
+The content of the `xpath` attribute of the metadata is used.
+If there is no entry for a field, it is an intensive metadata that is not exported as an EAD.

-In addition to the captured metadata, a new `create` or `modified event` including date and user information is created and added to the list of events.
-When the archive is saved, the current state is also automatically exported to the XML database.

 ## Configuration
 After the installation has been completed, the configuration of the plugin and the corresponding interface can take place.
 This is described in detail on the following page: